-In February 2021, we announced a strategic investment in LINICO Corporation of up to \mathfrak{D} million to be paid in Aqua Metals shares and cash for an approximate12% ownership in LINICO as part of our strategy to strengthen growth by potentially applying AquaRefining intellectual property to lithium-ion battery recycling while meeting our lead recycling commercial guidance.
-In November 2021, Aqua Metals and LINICO signed a collaboration agreement which sets the parameters for future research and development cooperation, as both companies expand into lithium-ion battery recycling and advance our technologies designed to recycle lithium-ion battery and each encessary lithium-ion feedstock from battery manufacturing scrap and end-of-life cells from various sources, including electric vehicle battery suppliers interested in participating in the eco-network the two companies announced in 2021.
+In February 2021, we announced a strategic investment in LINICO Corporation of up to \$2 million to be paid in Aqua Metals shares and cash for an approximate 12% ownership in LINICO as part of our strategy to strengthen growth by potentially applying AquaRefining intellectual property to lithium-ion battery recycling while meeting our lead recycling commercial guidance.
+In November 2021, Aqua Metals and LINICO signed a collaboration agreement which sets the parameters for future research and development cooperation, as both companies expand into lithium-ion battery recycling and advance our technologies designed to recycle lithium-ion batteries cost-effectively and sustainably.
+Aqua Metals and LINICO plan to source the necessary lithium-ion feedstock from battery manufacturing scrap and end-of-life cells from various sources, including electric vehicle battery suppliers interested in participating in the eco-network the two companies announced in 2021.
 LINICO intends to process the feedstock into high-quality black mass utilizing its proprietary process.
-The resulting black mass will be used as input feedstock for Aqua Metals' Aqua Metals such as nickel, cobalt, and copper as well as other compounds.
+The resulting black mass will be used as input feedstock for Aqua Metals' AquaRefining pilot cells intended to create high purity metals such as nickel, cobalt, and copper as well as other compounds.

 In August 2021, we announced that we had established an Innovation Center focused on applying our proven technology to lithium-ion battery recycling research and development and prototype system activities.
-During the first quarter of 2022, we announced our ability to recover copper and lithium hydroxide from lithium-ion battery black mass at the Company's Innovation Center.
-Our strategic decision to apply our proven clean, closed-loop hydrometallurgical and electro-chemical recycling experience to lithium-ion battery recycling is designed to meet the growing demand for critical metals driven by the global transition to electric vehicles, growth in Internet data centers, and alternative energy applications including solar, wind, and grid-scale storage.
+During the first half of 2022, we announced our ability to recover copper, lithium hydroxide, nickel, and cobalt from lithium-ion battery black mass at the Company's Innovation Center.
+Our strategic decision to apply our proven clean, closed-loop hydrometallurgical and electrochemical recycling experience to lithium-ion battery recycling is designed to meet the growing demand for critical metals driven by the global transition to electric vehicles, growth in Internet data centers, and alternative energy applications including solar, wind, and grid-scale storage.
+In July 2022, we signed a letter of intent with Dragonfly Energy Corporation, a leader in lithium-ion deep cycle batteries, pursuant to which Dragonfly would purchase commercial quantities of lithium hydroxide for ongoing development of solid-state lithium-ion battery technologies and future manufacturing activities.
+The Company is on schedule to have the Innovation Center's lithium-ion recycling pilot plant to be fully operational in the fourth quarter of 2022.